 Honorable Mention (The Doughnut Recommendation)

-Parmenters Cider Mill – Since 1873 this has been a destination for so many locals and travelers alike.
+Parmenters Cider Mill is usually referred to as Northville Cider Mill.
+Since 1873 this has been a destination for so many locals and travelers alike.
 Even though ownership has changed hands a few times over the past century, the core integrity has never faltered – only gotten better really!
 The Cider is great, don’t get us wrong, but we wanted to include Parmenters for the donuts….
 Trust us, they are the star of the show!
 In addition to normal Cider Mill fare there’s also a Winery and Brewery nestled on the premises.

 About Mitten Crate